 How does ESRS work?

-The ESRS detail the information that must be published by companiesand, in some cases, the data collection methodology.
+The ESRS detail the information that companies must publish, its format and, in some cases, the data collection methodology.
 They also inform companies on how to complete their reporting.

 These reports include both quantitative and qualitative data.